KevinABV63/cse15l-lab-reports/lab1.md

 The working directory is home.

 `cd` goes into a directory if it is in the current working directory.
-Because there was no argument, `cd` takes you back to home.
+There was no argument, so `cd` takes you back to home.

 The ouput is not an error